Skip to main content

 131048

 The spam rate limit has been reached.
-This can be due to a history of spam reports or exceeding the daily sending limit.
+This is because you've exceeded the daily sending limit.

-Check your WhatsApp number's quality status and daily sending limit in your WhatsApp Manager.
+Check your WhatsApp number's daily sending limit in your WhatsApp Manager or BusinessChat dashboard.

 131049